 The upcoming summit between the American and Chinese presidents is to take place while progress is being made in resolving many of the issues before them, and a positive communique is probable.
 Yet both leaders also face an opinion among elites in their countries emphasizing conflict rather than cooperation.

 Most Chinese I encounter outside of government, and some in government, seem convinced that the United States seeks to contain China and to constrict its rise.
 American strategic thinkers are calling attention to China's increasing global economic reach and the growing capability of its military forces.
+Care must be taken lest both sides analyze themselves into self-fulfilling prophecies.
+The nature of globalization and the reach of modern technology oblige the United States and China to interact around the world.
+A Cold War between them would bring about an international choosing of sides, spreading disputes into internal politics of every region at a time when issues such as nuclear proliferation, the environment, energy and climate require a comprehensive global solution.

 Political reform: China's next modernization? - WaPo